 Small Community Examples

-Quesnel: Created an Affordable Housing Strategy (PDF, 5.8) that identifies a vision for the community, as well as challenges, priorities and actions for affordable housing.
+Quesnel: created an Affordable Housing Strategy that identifies a vision for the community, as well as challenges, priorities and actions for affordable housing.
 Their website includes a ‘desired outcome statement’ and links to affordable housing newsletters.

 Mid-Size Community Examples

-- to preserve and enhance the City’s stock of safe, affordable, and appropriate rental housing
+- to preserve and enhance the City’s stock of safe, affordable, and appropriate rental housing; and

 The Strategy recommends nine strategic directions to support these goals, including limiting the loss of existing affordable rental housing, and using financial tools and incentives.